braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/export_braze_data/export_troubleshooting.md

 ### Apostrophes added to fields

-Braze will automatically prepend an appostrophe to a field in the CSV output if the field begins with any of the following characters:
+Braze will automatically prepend an appostrophe to a field in the CSV export if the field begins with any of the following characters:

 - -
 - =